vegaprotocol/ethdenver2022/README.md

 Vega aims to bring decentralised derivatives trading to anyone on earth by making market creation permissionless.
 There’s one gotchya though: those markets will only be truly useful if their participants can trade there with sufficient liquidity.
 That’s why liquidity incentives have always taken a prominent part in the design of the protocol.
 They are built so that markets can operate with sufficient liquidity at all times and structured in such a way that market makers should find it attractive to support even the nascent markets that haven’t been traded anywhere else yet.

-After learning about the LP concepts on Vega, teams will need to research and code one or more bots following a market neutral strategy against a specific Vega network chosen by us**.**
+After learning about the LP concepts on Vega, teams will need to research and code one or more bots following a market neutral strategy against a [specific Vega network](#important-setup-and-test-market-information) chosen by us.

 The bot code should be open source and easy to demonstrate to the Vega judges.
 The solution needs to show good understanding of core concepts of Vega.
 It should be easy to differentiate between the components dealing with API integration and the market making logic.
 The code should be clean and well written with installation instructions provided.

+See the section [Bounty Criteria](#bounty-criteria) below for the tasks and features we're hoping you can try and deliver for this bounty brief.

 #### WHAT IS A MARKET MAKER?